Frequently Asked Questions

 So am I protected against everything and everyone?

-Elph's security protocols protect you even if Elph is hacked.
+Elph's Plasma architecture protects you even if Elph is hacked.
 But please remember that Elph cannot protect you against others that gain access to your computer, or if your IT department accesses your computer at work.
 Since your computer controls your private key — and therefore your digital assets — anyone that accesses your computer also has the same level of access.
 It's important to follow the best security practices and have a strong, secure computer password, encrypt your hard drive, and make sure to lock or log out of your account on your computer when you're not using it.

 Is Elph's software open source?